qwc-services/qwc-services.github.io/src/topics/Search.md

 * `searchtext`: the full search text, as a string
 * `words`: the single words of the search text, as an array
-* `facets`: the permitted search facets, as an array
+* `facets`: the permitted search facets, as an array (only relevant for feature query).

 Example for `trgm_feature_query_template` to generate an "unrolled" query for each word in the searchtext: